That in all things God may be glorified.

 Since then many thousands of visitors have been deeply impressed every year by of the light and wide interior of the abbey church with its brightly shining frescoes painted by Martin Knoller (e.g. Ettal Abbey, Muri-Gries Abbey).
 Listening to the baroque sound of the organ of Johann Nepomuk Holzhay (e.g. Obermarchtal Canonry) completes the outstanding experience of your visit.

 Patron Saints of the abbey are Saint Ulrich, bishop of Augsburg († 973) and Saint Afra, virgin and martyr († 304).

 Barrier-free access to the abbey church:

 On the north side of the abbey church (at the monastery cemetery) you will find a barrier-free entrance to the abbey church.
-Please report to the monastery gate to be able to open this entrance for you.
+Please report to the monastery gate or at the monastery bookstore to be able to open this entrance for you.
 Where is the north entrance?